ceccocats/tkDNN/docs/exporting_weights.md

 mkdir layers debug
 ./darknet export <path-to-cfg-file> <path-to-weights> layers
 ```
-N.b.
+N.B.
 Use compilation with CPU (leave GPU=0 in Makefile) if you also want debug.

 ### 2)Export weights for DLA34 and ResNet101
 To get weights and outputs needed to run the tests dla34 and resnet101 use the Python script and the Anaconda environment included in the repository.